A1rborn3/AI_voice_assistant/README.md

 3. Wake word setup:
    - The default wake word is "Jarvis" for the PicoVoice library.
    - You can change the wake word by importing the .ppn model from the PicoVoice website and adding it to STT_Model/PicoVoice/.
-   - custom models are tied to the access key and therfore cannot be shared.
+   - custom models are tied to the access key and therefore cannot be shared.
 I suggest using Samantha as the wake word to allign with the name of the assistant.

 ## Usage Example